Vaesea/disctux/README.md

 ## Development status

-Demo 1 is finished, Demo 2 will start development soon in a different branch.
+Demo 1 is finished, Demo 2 is starting development now in this branch.